fuzzygroup/blog/_posts/2019-09-06-moving-to-zsh-on-osx-in-2019.md

 2. Comment out the robbyrussell theme line by prefixing it with a # character.
 3. Add the following lines after the robbyrussell theme line (change the username csphere to your own).

-Here are the cahnges to make:
+Here are the changes to make:

     # Oh My Zsh